Institutional Mortgage & PITI Underwriting Calculator

 • Total Interest Paid: ~$155,000.

-• The Verdict: The payment is ~$635 higher per month, but you own the home in half the time and save over $220,000 in interest.
+• The Verdict: Interest compression is the primary driver of 15-year wealth building.
+The payment is ~$635 higher per month, but you own the home in half the time and save over $220,000 in interest.

 Home Financing Essentials